ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 * **chain reorganization**: Occurs when a new best chain is found and the previous best chain becomes a side chain.

+* **reorg limit**: The longest reorganization accepted by Zcashd, 100 blocks.

 * **orphaned block**: A block which is no longer included in the best chain.

+* **non-finalized state**: State data corresponding to blocks above the reorg limit.
+This data can change in the event of a chain reorg.

+* **finalized state**: State data corresponding to blocks below the reorg limit.
+This data cannot change in the event of a chain reorg.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation